-I decided to reach out to Dorothy Farrar, proprietor of Brock & Farrar who has been selling fine porcelain such as Cybis, Boehm, Royal Doulton and others for decades, to see if she could shed some light on the mystery.
+I decided to reach out to Dorothy Farrar, proprietor of Brock & Farrar who has been selling fine porcelain such as Cybis, Boehm, Royal Doulton and others for decades, to see if she could shed some light on the Cybis Collectors Society backstory.

 Ms. Farrar explained that “Yes there was a Collector’s Club at one time, my first knowledge about it was in the mid 90’s when the Golden Princess, then the Golden Prince and then Little Princess were released.
 These pieces were supposedly only available to [club] members, but it seems some dealers had multiple copies in stock….
 On all the price lists I have, all three pieces are listed under the section titled “Available to Collectors Club Members Only”.

-The three special members-only sculptures are – shown from left to right — the Golden Prince (8.5″ high), the Little Princess (5″ high) and the Golden Princess (7.75″ high.)
+The three special members-only sculptures were – shown from left to right — the Golden Prince (8.5″ high), the Little Princess (5″ high) and the Golden Princess (7.75″ high.)

 The Golden Princess

-The Golden Princess was only available to Society members for $275 from November 1995 until October 1996 (theoretically.)
+The Golden Princess was available at $275 from November 1995 until October 1996.
 All of them are signed in gold paint but they are not always consistent in their markings.

 Each of the members-only pieces includes the Collectors Society year (number and date) to which it belongs.
 Thus the signature on the Golden Princess says 1st and also 95-96.
 The second and third photos show the location of the Cybis signature (on the back of her dress) and the mold impression which shows a copyright year for this design as 1994.